Build & Install

 munge -n | unmunge

-7. Database (Mgr).
+7. Database (Manager Node).
 MySQL support for accounting will be built if the MySQL or MariaDB development library is present.
 A currently supported version of MySQL or MariaDB should be used.

 install mariadb